 This shouldn’t surprise you, as most falafel recipes contain garbanzo beans.
 However, I find that using the flour in addition to whole beans gives this recipe a more authentic taste.

-If you love garbanzos, and want more gluten-free recipes that feature these beans, try them as a crunchy snack in our recipe for smoky and spicy roasted chickpeas!
+If you love garbanzos, and want more gluten-free recipes that feature these beans, try them in our chocolate chip cookies, or as a crunchy snack in our recipe for smoky and spicy roasted chickpeas!

 Want a closer look at the cute chickpea?
 Read our article with more info on the garbanzo bean – its history, the story behind the name, nutritional value, and more recipes!